coze-dev/cozeloop/README.md

    # Enter the Coze Loop directory
    cd coze-loop
    ```
 2. Configure the model.
-Go to the `conf/default/app/runtime/` directory, edit the `model_config.yaml` file, and modify the `api_key` and `model` fields.
+   * First, copy the environment variables template file:
+     ```bash
+     cp .env.example .env
+     ```
+   * Edit the `.env` file and configure the following variables.
 Taking Volcengine Ark as an example:
-    * `api_key`: Volcengine Ark API Key.
+     * `MODEL_CONFIG_API_KEY`: Volcengine Ark API Key.
 For how to obtain it, please refer to [Get API Key](https://www.volcengine.com/docs/82379/1541594).
-    * `model`: The Endpoint ID of the Volcengine Ark model access point.
+     * `MODEL_CONFIG_MODEL`: The Endpoint ID of the Volcengine Ark model access point.
 For how to obtain it, please refer to [Get Endpoint](https://www.volcengine.com/docs/82379/1099522).
+   * Alternatively, you can directly edit the `conf/default/app/runtime/model_config.yaml` file and modify the `api_key` and `model` fields.
 3. Start the service.
 Execute the following command to quickly deploy the Coze Loop open-source edition using Docker Compose.
    ```Bash
    # Start the service, default is development mode